-Clinical Quality and Quality Care Delivery, Federal Agency Activity, Health Care
+Clinical Quality and Quality Care Delivery, Federal Agency Activity, Legislation, News, Public Policy, Research

-cheatsheet, Facts and Figures, Memory Care Best Practices and Research, Memory Care Education, News
+Community Awareness and Education, Memory Care Best Practices and Research, Memory Care Education, News

-Clinical Quality and Quality Care Delivery, Federal Agency Activity, Health Care, Medicare
+Clinical Quality and Quality Care Delivery, Facts and Figures, Health and Wellness, Medication Management, News

-Health and Wellness, Memory Care Best Practices and Research, Memory Care Education, News, Research
+Clinical Quality and Quality Care Delivery, Health and Wellness, Health Care, Memory Care Best Practices and Research, Memory Care Education, News, Research

 Researchers found beta amyloid deposits, which are associated with Alzheimer’s disease, accumulated in cardiac tissue of people with Alzheimer’s.